Molecular Engineering; Molecular Modeling and Simulations; Biophysics

 Modern computational chemistry approaches have been increasingly used for obtaining molecular understanding of biological systems and the design of novel treatments for a variety of diseases.
 With the phenomenal advances in computational methods and hardware in the last decade, large systems and long timescale phenomena can be investigated now.
 However, there are still many scientific disciplines that have not benefited from these advances and ideas waiting to be integrated in the broad set of computational chemistry approaches.

 Modern computational chemistry and chemical biology approaches are not only relevant for human health but also for the current grand challenges of climate change and alternative energy production.

-His research group’s main research interest is the combined use of theory, computation, and experiments to develop quantitative models of biological phenomena relevant to health and the environment.
+The long-term research interest of Shukla Group is the combined use of theory, computation, and experiments to develop quantitative models of biological phenomena relevant for health, energy and environment.

 The main goals of the projects in the lab are to develop a platform for integrating novel evolution-based methods for understanding protein function, elucidating mechanistic insights to regulate plant growth and development in context of global climate change, and understanding complex manipulation of signaling networks in both plants and humans by small molecules.

 Under this broad umbrella of computational molecular sciences, we integrate ideas from a wide range of disciplines to answer questions that are tied together by a vision of “Dynamic” biology and its role in engineering products for human health, energy and environment.

 How can we design potent and selective drugs?

 Monoamines in chocolate, and psychedelic drug LSD target the same protein in our body but induce very different physiological responses.
 Despite decades of research, molecular underpinnings of how the changes in the chemical structure of a drug bias the physiological outcome are not clear.